E6000 Industrial Adhesive

 4. Allow 24 hours for curing--Maximum bond strength may not be reached for up to 72 hours.

-5. For future easy cap removal, apply a thin coat of petroleum jelly to the threads of the tube before replacing the cap.
+5. TUBE: For future easy cap removal, apply a thin coat of petroleum jelly to the threads of the tube before replacing the cap.
+CARTRIDGE: For prolonged storage after opening, cover or plug the opening of the nozzle.

 6. Clean uncured adhesive with acetone or citrus-based solvents.